WilliamClements/Parthenopea/README.md

 1. unprintable characters in Sample or Instrument names -- renames the bad identifiers.
 2. unusable settings like zero Sample Rate :upside_down_face: -- disqualifies affected Instruments

 Tools like https://www.polyphone.io/ also function fine when opening those flawed files.
-In Parthenopea, glitches encountered and addressed are documented in a *Scan Report*.
+In *batchProcessor*, glitches encountered and addressed are documented in a *Scan Report*.

 ## Instrument consolidation
 Sampling a **natural** Instrument over many small ranges of Pitch and/or Velocity can yield great sound.
 But Authors often split these many Zones among distinct SoundFont Instruments.
 Naive implementations, mapping Instruments one to one, loses the advantage :worried: if Instrument is distributed.
 So prior to synthesis, *partial* Instruments are in effect combined into one that has all the Zones. :relieved: